prebid/prebid.github.io/dev-docs/modules/userId.md

 The LiveIntent ID sub-module follows the standard Prebid.js initialization based on the GDPR consumer opt-out choices.
 With regard to CCPA, the LiveConnect JS receives a us_privacy string from the Prebid US Privacy Consent Management Module and respects opt-outs.

+#### Resolving uid2

+Attributes other than the nonID can be requested using the requestedAttributesOverrides configuration option.

+One attribute that requires special mention here is 'uid2'.
+If this attribute is resolved by the id module it will be exposed in the same format as from the Unified ID 2.0 userid module.
+If both the LiveIntent module and the uid2 module manage to resolve an uid2, the one from the uid2 module will be used.
+Enabling this option in addition to the uid2 module is an easy way to increase your uid2 resolution rates.
+Example configuration to enable uid2 resolution:

+{% highlight javascript %}
+pbjs.setConfig({
+    userSync: {
+        userIds: [{
+            "name": "liveIntentId",
+            "params": {
+                "publisherId": "12432415",
+                "requestedAttributesOverrides": {'uid2': true},
+            },
+        }]
+    }
+});
+{% endhighlight %}

 #### LiveIntent ID configuration

+{: .alert.alert-info :}
+NOTE: For optimal performance, the LiveIntent ID module should be called at every opportunity.
+It is best not to use `params.storage` with this module as the module has its own optimal caching mechanism.

 {: .table .table-bordered .table-striped }
 | Param under userSync.userIds[] | Scope | Type | Description | Example |